 The port welcomes all inquiries about available property and possible economic incentives for companies interested in locating at the Port of Greater Baton Rouge

-As the Port celebrates its 60th Anniversary in 2012, we take time to appreciate the leadership and efforts of our past, and look forward to the future with promise.
-With over $150 million in private investment scheduled for completion in 2012, from companies located at the port, we are well on our way towards improving and sustaining port facilities in the Greater Baton Rouge region for many years to come.
+With over $150 million in new private investment completed at the Port, from companies located at the port, we are well on our way towards improving and sustaining public port facilities in the Greater Baton Rouge region for many years to come.
 Jay Hardman, P.E.
 Executive Director

 In 2011 we welcomed Louis Dreyfus Commodities as the new operator of the port’s public grain elevator, and during the first quarter of 2012 construction began on an extensive rehabilitation and expansion project of the facility.
 This project is now complete and was opened for business in the fall of 2013.
 This was exciting news for Louisiana's farmers and for the maritime companies located along the Mississippi River.
-The grain elevator is projected to handle over 5 million metric tons of grain could move through the upgraded facilities annually.
+The grain elevator is projected to handle over 5 million metric tons of grain with the upgraded facilities annually.
 A recent report regarding the increase in goods exported from Louisiana stated that total agriculture goods shipped from our state were valued at about $1 billion.
 We are anticipating that these upgraded grain facilities will play an important role in the success Louisiana farmers are experiencing in moving their products to markets around the world.

 Westway Terminals, which only recently completed a significant expansion at the port, has received approval from the Port Commission for expansion to add 6 acres to its existing facility.
 This could potentially increase Westway’s capacity to store bulk liquid products at the port by 50 percent.